loganswartz/lsp-format-multi-file-formatting-bug/README.md

 ## How to Reproduce

 Clone this repo, and open Neovim with the included vimrc (`nvim -u vimrc.lua`).
-Then, do `:ReproduceBug`.
+Restart Neovim with the same command (so that all plugins are loaded properly), then do `:ReproduceBug`.
+If it works properly, you should be looking at the buffer for `a.lua`, but see it filled with the content from `b.lua`.

 That command just runs the following commands with consistent timing:

 1. `:e a.lua`
 2. `:w`
 3. `:e b.lua`
 4. `:w`
 5. `:e a.lua`

-Sometimes it doesn't work for me until after restarting Neovim once after the lazy.nvim installs.

 It seems like this is caused by some sort of interference of lua_ls (or any LSP) with null-ls/none-ls, combined with system load and/or a race condition of some